mstksg/inCode/copy/entries/auto-intro.md

-hackage][auto].  *auto* is suitable when your program involves an input or output that is a discrete stream of things --- events, views, etc., like turn based games, GUI's, numerical computations...; it allows you to state (possibly cyclic) complex relationships between streams by composing simple, primitive ones.
+hackage][auto].  *auto* is suitable when your program involves an input or output that is a discrete stream of things --- events, views, etc., like turn based games, GUI's, numerical computations...; it allows you to state (possibly cyclic) complex relationships between streams of values by composing simple, primitive ones.
 You can read the [README] too for a detailed buzz-word laden exposition with nice well-commented short demos and examples, get started with [the tutorial][tutorial], check out the directory of [sample projects][auto-examples], and even see a live running [todoMVC][] ([source][todosrc]) example!